Application & Admission

 Application for admission to the Pre-Licensure Program is a separate process, in addition to being admitted to the University.
 Admission is competetive; meeting minimum requirements does not guarantee acceptance.
 Application periods occur twice a year.
 Application deadlines are always the fourth Friday of fall and spring semester.

-Fall 2021 Pre-Licensure Program Application Packet will be posted in December.
+Spring 2022 Pre-Licensure Program Application Packet will be posted in July.

 - Completion of 30 semester credits.

 - A minimum total cumulative GPA of 3.0 on a 4.0 scale.

 - Completion of required Core Pre-requisites with a minimum C grade.

 All pre-requisite coursework must be completed with a minimum C letter grade.